 Room and Board

-Accommodations for one and two-week courses are provided by Days Inn of Corning, with standard, air-conditioned rooms containing two double beds.
-The Days Inn is conveniently located just a short walk (about 800 feet) from The Studio.
+Accommodations for one and two-week courses are provided by the Comfort Inn, with standard, air-conditioned rooms containing two double beds.
+The Comfort Inn is located a short walk from The Studio.
 Each room will be shared by two students.
 A few single rooms are available at an additional cost.
 Room availability is subject to change, and there is no guarantee that you will get a single room.
 If you prefer not to share a room, we suggest that you make separate housing arrangements.

-Please note: guests of the Days Inn must be 21 years of age or accompanied by a guardian.
+Please note: guests of the Comfort Inn must be 21 years of age or accompanied by a guardian.
 If you are not 21, please call us to discuss alternative housing options.

 Meals are provided by local restaurants, which can accommodate vegetarian diets.
 All room and meal costs are included.
 Dinner, following the completion of the course, is on your own.
 Weekend meals during a two-week course are also on your own.

 There are other hotels in close proximity to The Studio.
 If you wish, you can make your own housing arrangements.
 In addition, some local people rent rooms in their homes to students.
 If you'd like to see a list of options for private home stays, please email us at email@example.com.
 The Studio merely provides this list, we do not make arrangements for home stays.